shad0ff/Batinter/README.md

 # Batinter
-Autoclicker for Badoo and Tinder
+Auto Clicker for Badoo and Tinder.

+This is extension for Google Chrome written in Javascript.
+You also can just copy code to your Console in Developer tools.